802.11ac is an evolutionary improvement to 802.11n.

 Sure, you can get by with one port for now, but remember you're not really going to have that many 802.11ac clients in 2013/2014.
 Next year is when they'll start showing up in large numbers and that's when the second wave 802.11ac APs will be appearing.
 So, you can forget about doing a drop and replace for your existing 802.11g/n network APs.
 You won't be able to do it.
 Even with the next generation of 802.11ac you probably won't need to back them up with 10Gbps up-links.

-In summary, all this means is that Gigabit Wi-Fi isn't really here.
+In summary, these 802.11AC pros and cons mean that Gigabit WiFi isn't really here.
 Faster Wi-Fi is but it's not really going to take off until late 2014 and when it does come deploying it is going to be expensive.
 We foresee all of us using 802.11n Wi-Fi for years still to come.